robotic4udio/tromleorkestret/_pages/about.md

 image: '/images/tromleorkestret/TrorkMVo1.jpg'
 ---

-We are Tromleorkestret, a Danish ensemble that brings together music, technology, and performance art to create immersive, genre-defying experiences.
+We are Tromleorkestret, a Danish ensemble that brings together music, technology, and performance art to create immersive, genre-defying, psychedelic experiences.
 At the heart of what we do is our custom-built, fire-breathing music machine—a steampunk-inspired creation where human creativity and mechanical ingenuity collide.

-> This machine doesn’t just play music—it breathes it, ignites it, and lets it dance in the air.
+> It felt like I was being transported to another dimension—flames, lights, and sounds swirling together in a mind-bending symphony."
 >
-> <cite> Baroness Aelira Cogsworth </cite>
+> <cite> Percival Gearstride </cite>

-Our sound is a kaleidoscope of styles, blending cinematic orchestration, krautrock, experimental EDM, and more.
+Our sound is a kaleidoscope of styles, blending cinematic orchestration, krautrock, techno, electionic dance music and more.
 Each performance is an adventure, combining robotic precision with human artistry to craft soundscapes that are both otherworldly and deeply emotive.
 We love exploring the space where chaos meets harmony, where the mechanical becomes magical.

 <p><iframe src="https://www.facebook.com/plugins/video.php?height=476&href=https%3A%2F%2Fwww.facebook.com%2FTromleorkestret%2Fvideos%2F2418357421702439%2F&show_text=false&width=380&t=0" width="380" height="476" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share" allowFullScreen="true"></iframe></p>